w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 * explain how appropriate use of color enables people with disabilities to read, understand, and distinguish user interface components
 * design user interfaces with other visual cues in addition to color, for example using different patterns, shapes, and icons
-* design user interfaces with texts and images of text that have a contrast ratio of at least 4.5:1 with respect to their background
+* design user interfaces with text and images of text that have a contrast ratio of at least 4.5:1 with respect to their background
 * design user interfaces with large-scale text and images of text that have a contrast ratio of at least 3:1 with respect to their background
 * design user interfaces with components and graphics that have a contrast ratio of at least 3:1 with respect to their background